Omeda raises $2.2M to relaunch Epic’s dead Paragon as Predecessor

 “I was getting bombarded by people in my community on my YouTube or my Twitter because it left a hole in our hearts,” Singh said.
 “We were really upset we couldn’t play this game with our friends anymore.
 When they released the assets, we decided we were going to try to re-create this feeling that Paragon gave us, but in a way we wanted to build the game.”

 Singh decided to rally his community and form a team to pick up where Epic left off.
 Singh started the company in January 2020 with Andrea Garella and Steven Meilleur.
-Omeda Studios was born (with a name that spells “a demo” backwards) and it went to work on Predecessor.
-The team has a dozen people and it received an Epic Games Megagrant to work on the game.
+Omeda Studios was born (with a name that spells “a demo” backwards), and it went to work on Predecessor.
+The team has a dozen people , and it received an Epic Games Megagrant to work on the game.
 It has staged an alpha test and expects to ship an early access version this year and a finished game next year.

 “It really became this community effort,” Singh said.
 “We were constantly streaming development on Twitch and bringing in people to test the game.”